 The cetane number of the unknown fuel can be estimated by noting down the compression ratio of 13° and then referring to a prepared chart shown the relationship between cetane number and combustion ratio.

 However, for accuracy two reference fuel compositions differing by not more than 5 cetane numbers are selected to bracket the unknown sample.
 The compression ratio is varied for each reference blend to reach the standard ignition delay (13°) and by interpolation of the compression ratios, the cetane rating of the unknown fuel is determined.

-We have discussed the rating of fuels for bot the Spark-Ignition engine fuels and for the Compression-Ignition engine fuels with the traditional method and the laboratory example.
-Please let us know your thoughts in the comment section below.
+We have discussed the rating of fuels for both the Spark-Ignition engine fuels and for the Compression-Ignition engine fuels with the traditional method and the laboratory example.
+If you have any thoughts on this topic, Please let us know in the comment section below.